someobserver/recurgence/README.md

 ## The Bootstrap Paradox

 Pure self-reference is impossible, of course.
-Pattern recognition requires differentiation.
+Pattern recognition requires *differentiation*.

 Even right now, you can't see your own eyes seeing—you need a mirror.
 You can't lift yourself up by your own bootstraps; you have to pit yourself, recursively, against the source of gravity.